 You might see a few other trekkers on the trail.
 You could be just the only person/s staying at the lodge.
-You will get to get lush vegetation and the farmland busy with livestock and farmers.
-You get to smell the fragrances of the plants, trees and the soil.
+You will get lush vegetation, and the farmland is busy with livestock and farmers.
+You get to smell the fragrances of plants, trees, and soil.
 In the higher elevations, you will see beautiful giant moths.
-You might get to eat freshly harvested wild vegetables, herbs and mushrooms at the lodges you stay in.
+You might get to eat freshly harvested wild vegetables, herbs, and mushrooms at the lodges you stay in.
 Plus, the sound of the rain helps you fall asleep quickly and slumber deeply.

-Given it’s the ‘off-season,’ your inn-keepers, guides, and porters will appreciate your business that much more too.
-The off-season is a hard time for those working tourism.
+Given it’s the ‘off-season,’ your inn-keepers, guides, and porters will also appreciate your business much more.
+But unfortunately, the off-season is a hard time for those active tourism.

 Hazards that come with trekking during the monsoon:

 Trekking trails can be muddy and slippery.
 Be careful of slippery roots when trekking through forests.
-Landslides can be a hazard, walk briskly with utmost caution when you come across landslide areas on the trail.
-DO NOT stop to take photos in the middle of the landslip area.
-If there are two or more of you, take turns to cross the landslide area while the other person looks out for falling rocks.
+Landslides can be a hazard; walk briskly with utmost caution when you cross landslide areas on the trail.
+DO NOT stop to take photos in the middle of the landslip area if two or more of you take turns crossing the landslide area while the other person looks out for falling rocks.

 Leeches can be an annoyance while trekking in Nepal during the monsoon.
-Take a small pouch of rock salt and chewing tobacco mixture; dab it on the leeches when they get on your boots, clothes or you.
-You need to dip the pouch in water to moisten it for better effect.
-Some people burn the leeches or use Dettol or regular salt.
-However, the rain can wash them off which makes rock salts and chewing tobacco mixture a preferable choice.
+Take a small pouch of rock salt and chewing tobacco mixture; dab it on the leeches when they get on your boots, clothes, or you.
+You must dip the pouch in water to moisten it for better effect.
+Some people burn leeches or use Dettol or regular salt.
+However, the rain can wash them off, making rock salts and chewing tobacco mixture a preferable choice.

 Thunder and Lightning storm

-It is not regular, but occasionally there might be thunder and lightning, or storms.
-Seek refuge in a vehicle or grounded building when lightning and thunder begins.
+It is not regular, but occasionally there might be thunder and lightning or storms.
+Seek refuge in a vehicle or grounded building when lightning and thunder begin.
 In case you are caught in a storm:

 - If you are far from a vehicle or a building, stay clear from tall objects like trees, electric/telephone poles, and bodies of water.
-Find a depression or a low spot and make yourself as small as possible – DO NOT lie down on the ground.
+Instead, find a depression or a low spot and make yourself as small as possible – DO NOT lie down on the ground.

-- If you are a group, spread yourselves 50-100 feet away from each other to avoid multiple victims as lightning can travel along the ground surface.
+- If you are a group, spread yourselves 50-100 feet away to avoid multiple victims, as lightning can travel along the ground.

-- If you happen to be indoors, avoid taking showers or doing laundry, and avoid charging your phone or other gadgets.
+- If you are indoors, avoid taking showers or laundry and charging your phone or other gadgets.